View our

 VIEW TIMELINE

-Dating back to 1947, the Melrose Georgetown Hotel resides in the heart of Washington DC’s celebrated West End neighborhood.
+Dating back to 1947, the historic hotel Melrose Georgetown Hotel resides in the heart of Washington, D.C.’s celebrated West End neighborhood.
 Nevertheless, its location along Pennsylvania Avenue once placed it within the historical boundaries of another famous district, Foggy Bottom.
 Throughout both their histories, the borders of the West End and Foggy Bottom neighborhoods often intermingled, creating a fluid history that both areas shared.
 As such, the two sections grew along with one another, especially in the immediate aftermath of the American Civil War.
 Starting in the 1870s, the West End and Foggy Bottom neighborhoods experienced an incredible construction boom that introduced dozens of blocks filled with new rowhouses and single townhomes.
 A number of light industrial operations also opened around the periphery of the region, including breweries, glass plants, and even the municipal gas works of the Washington Gas and Light Company.
 (Interestingly, some local stories attest that the name “Foggy Bottom” arose from the smoke that would roll in from the nearby factories every evening.)
 Over time, though, the western portion of Foggy Bottom became the primary residence for all the workers at those manufactories, with the West End taking on a good portion of the population influx.
 An especially vibrant community of black workers called the West End home by the end of the century, and even became the birthplace for many prominent African American figures like the great Duke Ellington.

 To address the rapid expansion of Foggy Bottom and the West End, real estate developers started demolishing many of the rowhouses in favor of small-to-medium size apartment buildings.
 This practice continued for the next several decades, leading to the creation of many new magnificent structures like the brilliant housing facility that would eventually become the Melrose Georgetown Hotel.
 But by the middle of the 20th century, most of those historic apartment buildings were torn down to make way for new workspaces, government offices, and public highways.
 The surviving residential components of the area became the target of urban renewal efforts that culminated with a grand plan to build numerous mixed-use high-rises across the West End in the early 1970s.
 Fortunately, the future Melrose Georgetown Hotel was spared demolition.
 In fact, several enterprising entrepreneurs even decided to incorporate the beautiful structure into the greater construction project.
 After months of renovation work, the apartment complex debuted as “The Melrose Hotel” for the first time in 1980.
 It subsequently played an important role in the historical trajectory of the modern West End, using its luxurious services and unrivaled hospitality to help make the neighborhood an incredibly popular upscale destination.
 Now known as the “Melrose Georgetown Hotel,” this outstanding historic hotel still continues to be one of the West End’s most celebrated hotels.